forcedotcom/ServiceSDK-iOS/README.md

 # Snap-Ins SDK for iOS

-Welcome to the Snap-ins SDK for iOS GitHub repository!
+Welcome to the Embedded Service SDK for iOS GitHub repository!

 ## Links